dkumza/postcodes-api-front/README.md

-yarn create vite new-app-name --template react cd new-app-name yarn # to install modules code . # to open with your favorite editor, replace 'code' yarn dev # to start dev server
+yarn create vite new-app-name --template react cd new-app-name yarn # to install modules code . # or any your favorite editor yarn dev # to start dev server
 ```